ingolemo/python-lenses/readme.md

 as normal with the `pydoc` shell command, the `help` function in the repl, or by reading the source yourself.

-Most users will only need the docs from `lenses.Lens`.
+Most users will only need the docs from `lenses.BoundLens` and `lenses.UnboundLens`.
 If you want to add hooks to allow parts of the library to work with custom objects then you should check out the `lenses.hooks` module.
 Most of the fancy lens code is in the `lenses.optics` module for those who are curious how everything works.

 An example is given in the `examples` folder.